litmuschaos/litmus-docs/website/docs/tutorials/overview.md

 ### [Let's Start with Podtato-head](podtato-head.md)

-A guide on injecting a pod-delete fault into a pod in the [podtato-head](https://github.com/cncf/podtato-head) microservice and test its availability during the chaos.
+This tutorial guides users on how to inject a pod-delete fault into one of the pods in the [podtato-head](https://github.com/cncf/podtato-head) microservice and verify its availability during the chaos.